 {% endnextArchive %}

-This code's logic is similar to the previous article, ensuring navigation is provided when there is a next article, otherwise a prompt is displayed.
+This code logic is similar to the previous article, ensuring navigation is provided when there is a next article, otherwise a prompt is displayed.

 Complete example with **practice

-In the actual website article detail page, we usually place the navigation of the previous and next articles side by side to provide a continuous reading experience.
+In the actual website article detail page, we usually place the navigation for the previous and next articles side by side to provide a continuous reading experience.

-An English translation of a typical article detail page footer navigation structure might be as follows:
+A typical article detail page footer navigation structure may look like this:

 <article class="article-detail-content">